-Hollyhock House was designed by American’s most important 20th century architect Frank Lloyd Wright.
+Hollyhock House was designed by America’s most important 20th-century architect, Frank Lloyd Wright.
 The house was commissioned by oil heiress and theatre producer Aline Barnsdall.
 It was built between 1919 and 1921.
 Aline Barnsdall was also a philanthropist and in 1927 gave the house and the surrounding twelve acres atop Olive Hill (now Barnsdall Park) to the City of Los Angeles as a memorial to her father Theodore.

 Hollyhock House is named for Barnsdall’s favorite flower – the hollyhock.
 Wright created stylized representations of the hollyhock plant throughout the house, which include the ornamental art stone, textiles, furniture, and striking art glass.
 In 2012, Hollyhock House underwent an extensive restoration of the public rooms, which reopened to visitors in 2015.
 Hollyhock House is the only Frank Lloyd Wright residence in Los Angeles open to the public.

 OPEN FOR TOURS

 Hollyhock House is now open for in-person, self-guided tours.
 Offered Thursday through Saturday from 11:00 a.m. to 4:00 p.m., tours offer unprecedented access to Hollyhock House’s restored outdoor spaces, showcasing new aspects of Wright’s self-proclaimed “garden house.”
 Advance ticket purchase at hollyhockhouse.org is required, and tour capacity is limited.